The gun is good. The penis is evil. This review is somewhere in between.

 Connery had struggled to get work as an actor after returning to the Bond franchise for 1971’s “Diamonds Are Forever” so accepted a massive reduction in his usual fee to take the lead in this.
 In a neat joke at the expense of his 007 past, his very first appearance in the film is him shooting a gun at the camera.
 He turns in a powerfully masculine performance although at times he seems uncomfortable with some of the more outré sci-fi elements and gender fluidity inherent in the film.
 Charlotte Rampling’s icily aloof Consuella makes for a perfect foil for the coarse Zed and her gradual seduction and epiphany is at the core of the film’s morality play.

 Psychedelic, liberated and casually explicit in a way only Seventies sci-fi seems to be, Boorman’s modestly staged but visually dazzling film is a trippy Dr Seuss-ian variation on “The Wizard Of Oz” (which is where the film takes its name and title character from).
-It’s a delightfully odd film and one which is worthy of your time.
+It’s a delightfully odd film but one which is worthy of your time.

 zardoz review